pytorch/pytorch.github.io/_posts/2021-10-28-FX-feature-extraction-torchvision.md

 out = model(torch.zeros(1, 3, 32, 32))  # This will be the final logits over classes
 ```

 Let’s say we want to get the final feature map before global average pooling.
-We could…
+We could do the following:

 ### Modify the forward method